 Very affordable model that’s great for occasional use

 Parts and accessories are dishwasher-safe for easy cleaning

 Not the best at extracting all of the juice available

-Made from high-quality materials and using a twin auger design, this compact masticating juicer comes with a 10-year warranty for added peace of mind.
-Meanwhile, the 3-stage reduction and a low-speed RPM to allow for a greater preservation of vitamins and minerals, while avoiding jams and breakages.
+Made from high-grade materials and using a twin auger design, this compact masticating juicer comes with a 10-year warranty for added peace of mind.
+Meanwhile, the 3-stage reduction and a low-speed RPM to allow for greater preservation of vitamins and minerals, while avoiding jams and breakages.